Zinelabidiin/disneyplusclone/README.md

-# Responsive Disneyplus landing page - responsive weather web application
+# Responsive Disneyplus landing page - responsive web application
 This is a landing page for Disneys new streaming platform Disneyplus.
 I enjoyed creating it because Marvel is my favorite studio and as you know Disney/Mickey owns it now.

 ## General info